dpvpro/fexa/readme.md

-# File Size Aggregator by Extension
+# File size aggregator by extension

-A Go program that recursively scans a directory and calculates the total size of files grouped by their extensions.
+A program that recursively scans a directory and calculates the total size of files grouped by their extensions.

 ## Description